 If you don’t want a full tool kit and just want tools to remove supports, go for these two tools below.

-I recommend the Kaisi KS-107 Flush Cutter (Amazon), made of high quality hardened carbon steel for maximum durability and performance.
+I recommend the IGAN-330 Flush Cutters (Amazon), made of high quality heat-treated chrome vanadium steel for great durability and performance.
 It has a smooth, light, springy action that makes it very easy to operate.

 This highly rated tool has a great ability to cut sharp and flat, something that cheap flush cutters fail on.
 With cheaper flush cutters you can expect bends and nicks in the material after some time.